port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 Let's start by creating a self service action for requesting permissions:

-1. Navigate to the **Self-Service** section in your Port dashboard.
+1. Navigate to the **Self-service** section in your Port dashboard.
-2. Click on "+ Action" to create a new SSA.
+2. Click on "+ Action" to create a new self service action.
 3. Use the following example JSON structure for your action:

 ```json